PSU3D0/spreadsheet-read-mcp/README.md

 spreadsheet-read-mcp --workspace-root /path/to/workbooks
 ```

-The server speaks MCP over stdio; pair it with an MCP-aware client to issue tool calls once it is running.
+By default the server speaks MCP over HTTP using the streamable transport at `http://127.0.0.1:8079/mcp`.
+Provide `--http-bind <ADDR>` to choose a different address, or `--transport stdio` to retain the classic stdio mode.

 ## Configuration Options
 You can configure the server through CLI flags, environment variables, or a YAML/JSON config file.